Choose Language

 Tools and Techniques: API Penetration Testing

 API pentesting combines automation and manual efforts.
-Here are some tools recommended by our experts
+Here are some tools recommended by our experts:

 • Burp Suite Pro: Used for intercepting, manipulating and fuzzing API traffic.